SoCo/SoCo/README.rst

 SoCo
 ====

 SoCo (Sonos Controller) is a simple Python class that allows you to programmatically control `Sonos speakers`_.
 It was originally created at `Music Hack Day Sydney`_ by `Rahim Sonawalla`_ and is now developed by a `team of people`_ at its `GitHub repository`_

-For  more  background  on  the  project,  please  see  his  `related  blog  post
+For more background on the project, please see Rahim's `blog post
 <http://www.hirahim.com/blog/2012/04/29/dissecting-the-sonos-controller/>`_.

 Installation
 ------------